classmapapp/Student-Coding-Contest-ClassMap/README.md

 -->

 ## Prerequisites
-"The following prereqiosotes are essential to be able to use and modify our code.
+The following prerequisites are essential to be able to use and modify our code.
 You must have prior knowledge in MySQL to handle the back-end database side, JavaFX, basic knowledge of tree structures, and finally basic trigonometry.

 ### Build Environment

- * IntelliJ
+ * IntelliJ IDEA
  * [JDK 8u72](https://jdk8.java.net/download.html) - Needed to display YouTube videos

 <!--